Adam Satchell

-Adam J. Satchell is an American politician and educator who served as a Democratic member of the Rhode Island Senate for the 9th district from January 2013 until 2021 and is the current dean of students for West Warwick High School.
+Adam J. Satchell is an American politician and educator who served as a Democratic member of the Rhode Island Senate for the 9th district from January 2013 until 2021.

 Early life and education

 Satchell was born and raised in Rhode Island.
 He attended, and graduated from, West Warwick High School in 1999.
 He earned his Bachelor of Arts in psychology from Merrimack College and his Master of Arts from Rhode Island College.